danzat/danzat.github.io/_posts/2019-10-22-traffic-simulation-map.markdown

 v = dot3(x, east_0)
 ```

-That's it so far, then time we'll talk about setting up a simulation.
+That's it so far, next time we'll talk about setting up a simulation.